Q&A on the International Accord

 Why are we targeting Levi's?

-According to its latest factory list from the first quarter of 2022, Levi’s has 21 supplier factories in Bangladesh.
+According to its latest factory list, Levi’s has 27 supplier factories in Bangladesh, and 34 in Pakistan.
 The company has not signed the previous Accords of 2013 and 2018.
-Our research shows that Levi’s is sourcing from a range of factories where Accord signatories like Fast Retailing (Uniqlo), Next, Varner, G-Star and Sainsbury’s ensure that safety renovations are financially possible and Levi’s is free-riding on their efforts.
+Our research shows that Levi’s is sourcing from a range of factories in Bangladesh where Accord signatories like Fast Retailing (Uniqlo), Next, Varner, G-Star and Sainsbury’s ensure that safety renovations are financially possible and Levi’s is free-riding on their efforts.

 In response to an earlier call to sign the Accord, Levi’s spokespeople in November 2021 stated that “in 2009, we forbade working with suppliers operating in multi-level, multi-owner buildings, where safety standards are difficult to enforce.”
 While this statement could create the impression that Levi’s does not source from the typical multi-storey building that most garment factories are housed in in Bangladesh, this is not the case.
 The statement only indicates that Levi’s does not source from buildings where there are several differently owned factories in the building.
 While this takes away one risk-factor, it does not say anything about the structural integrity of the factory they source from, nor about any other safety risks.